 When you fill out Form 3115, you report the section 481 adjustment.
 The 481 adjustment corrects issues with duplicating or omitting transactions during the transition.
 The section 481 adjustment reflects the changes you made to your books when switching from cash basis to accrual.

 Which accounting method do you prefer—cash basis or accrual?
 Patriot’s online accounting software offers both cash basis and accrual functions, so you can easily implement it into your bookkeeping processes no matter what method you use.
-We offer free, U.S.-based support.
+We offer free, USA-based support.
 Try it for free today.